June-Skeeter/GEOB270_Lab2_2021S1/index.md

 What is the relationship between neighborhood green vegetation coverage and rental cost in Vancouver?

 How to answer the question:
-1) Estimate vegetation coverage with satellite data and overlay census census data.
+1) Estimate vegetation coverage with satellite data and overlay census data.
 2) Plot the relationship between vegetation coverage income and run linear regression analysis.
 3) Visualize the result.